-- The partnership will work with developers and stakeholders to deliver the package of transport measures for Fishersgate & Southwick as set out in the Shoreham Harbour Transport Strategy.
-Critical measures include: - Improvements to the following junctions: - Albion Street (A259)-Riverside junction serving Lady Bee Marina - Improvements to the Albion Street (A259) junction serving Southwick Waterfront - Improvements to cycling facilities along the A259 - Improvement to the pedestrian and cycle route across the lock gates. - Improved pedestrian and cycle crossing points - Bus stop improvements

-- 2. Development will be required to contribute to, or deliver, improvements set out in the Shoreham Harbour Transport Strategy. - 3.
-The partnership will support the delivery of the Southwick Waterfront access road, with limited canal infill where required, to create space for an access road and waterside footway / cycle path - 4.
-The partnership will work with Natural England to support the delivery of the England Coast path through the Southwick area.
+- 8. The partnership will support and identify mechanisms for implementing ecological and landscaping improvements to the frontage of housing estates to Fishersgate Terrace/Albion Street (A259), Fishersgate Recreation Ground and the North Canal Bank as part of the green corridor along the A259. - 9.
+The partnership will work with developers and stakeholders to deliver the package of transport measures for Fishersgate & Southwick as set out in the Shoreham Harbour Transport Strategy.
+Critical measures include: - Improvements to the following junctions: - Albion Street (A259)-Riverside junction serving Lady Bee Marina - Improvements to the Albion Street (A259) junction serving Southwick Waterfront - Improvements to cycling facilities along the A259. - Improvement to the pedestrian and cycle route across the lock gates. - Improved pedestrian and cycle crossing points. - Bus stop improvements. - 10.
+The partnership will support the delivery of the Southwick Waterfront access road, with limited canal infill where required, to create space for an access road and waterside footway / cycle path.

-4.6 CA6 - Harbour Mouth
+4.6 Character Area 6 - Harbour Mouth